99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 AWS Directory Services (AD)

 Administrative overhead is the cost of setting up the service.
 This includes setting up users, security configs, and all the monitoring tools available.
-These questions usually differentiated themselves by having answers that would show you could setup a given task faster with a tool like cloud formation or beanstalk.
+These questions usually differentiated themselves by having answers that would show you could setup a given task faster with a tool like cloud formation or Beanstalk.
 They usually have an element of security to them as well.

 Operational overhead is the cost of the day-to-day operation of the service in question.
-The questions usually differentiated themselves by having answers that demonstrated knowing a service could potentially be expensive and you might be able to minimize the cost using an a different AWS service or sometimes not an AWS service at all.
+The questions usually differentiated themselves by having answers that demonstrated knowing a service could potentially be expensive and you might be able to minimize the cost using a different AWS service or sometimes not an AWS service at all.
 These require general knowledge of all the different services available.
 Reading this subreddit it seems these questions take the full breadth of AWS services into account.
 Mine was heavy with Lambda.

 Port 3306 is the default port used for the MySQL protocol

 resource group:
 If you work with multiple resources, you might find it useful to manage them as a group rather
-than move from one AWS service to another for each task. maintain separate sets of resources for the alpha, beta, and release
+then move from one AWS service to another for each task. maintain separate sets of resources for the alpha, beta, and release
 stages.
 Each version runs on Amazon EC2 and uses an Elastic Load Balancer.
 create a single page to view and manage all of the resources